 Credits and workload: 0.5 EC / 14 hours.

 Costs: Participation is free for ReMA students and PhD candidates registered at NOSTER or any other research school in the Humanities.
 The cost to other ReMA students and PhD candidates is €50.
 For more information about membership and costs, click here (for ReMA students) or here (for PhD candidates).

 Registration: If you wish to participate in this event, you will need to register before 27 January.
 Once you have created a personal account on this website and have logged in, you can register for the event by clicking the green ‘Register for this item’ button on the right.
 Please note that if due to unforeseen circumstances you are unable to attend, please inform the NOSTER office as soon as possible and before 27 January at the latest.
 If you fail to notify the NOSTER office of a cancellation you will be charged €25.
 Registration includes lunch.

 Indicate your first and second preference of group discussions:

-• Discussion the citizenship course – Dr Gerard Drosterij
+• Discussion on the citizenship course – Dr Gerard Drosterij

-• Discussion the religious studies course – Dr Markus Davidsen
+• Discussion on the religious studies course – Dr Markus Davidsen

-• Discussion the specific philosophy of life course – Dr Hans Geybels
+• Discussion on the specific philosophy of life course – Dr Hans Geybels